How to Track Job Costs in QuickBooks Online

 That's what happens when you're not tracking costs at the job level.
 You see money coming in.
 You see money going out.
 But you have no idea whether that specific job made you $8,000 or $800.

 Job costing fixes that.
 And QuickBooks Online has the tools to do it.
 Most contractors just don't know they're there.
+If you're not sure whether your books are even set up correctly to support job costing, start with the basics of bookkeeping for contractors.

 What Job Costing Actually Means